Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - Growth of Man-Made Fiber (MMF) in India is a must to increase global share in T&C exports.

 - An invigorated textile and clothing industry is best suited for the Indian Economy and can provide the necessary impetus to shift towards value-added industrial activities and achieve higher per capita income level.

 - India needs to work with an approach of holistic development of the complete textile value chain, acknowledging its integration with a global value chain at each stage.

 - The actions of utmost priority should be:

-- Achieving 10-15 percent share in the world textile and clothing trade and thereby channelizing trickle down impact towards rural sector through cotton connections.
+- Achieving 10-15 per cent share in the world textile and clothing trade and thereby channelizing trickle-down impact towards the rural sector through cotton connections.

 - Shifting of the disguised unemployed workforce in agriculture and allied sectors towards more productive usages in industrial activities.